Summer Writing Workshop

 "Writing for Discovery: Self, Public, and Community" is a space for students to explore issues relevant to their lived experience in Champaign-Urbana and the surrounding communities.
 Through their writing, students will refine their understanding of how local issues affect them and express their ideas to private and public audiences.

 To apply you must be at least 18 years old, income-eligible, and may not already have a Bachelor’s degree.
 A high school diploma or GED is not required.
 Previous Odyssey Project students are exempt from the eligibility requirements for this writing workshop.
 Learn more about the income eligibility requirement.

-This is a four-week creative writing workshop that meets for two hours each Wednesday from 5:45 to 7:45 p.m. at the Douglass Branch Library meeting room.
+This is a four-week creative writing workshop that meets twice a week at the Douglass Branch Library meeting room.
 Please note: this workshop does not offer course credit hours.

 This workshop offers the opportunity to access humanities education, amplify your voice within the community, and make connections between contemporary debates and issues in your life.

 Participants will learn about multiple genres of creative writing through a variety of forms, such as: